Komodo (film): Plot

 Bracken refuses to take them off the island until they kill all the dragons.
 Patrick runs off into the long grass.
 Victoria tries to follow, but is pulled back onto the road by Oates.
 Denby says that Patrick cut out the heart of a Komodo dragon that had previously been killed.
 The group travel to the oil company office station to seek shelter and get medicine for Martin.
 He later dies,as well as Denby, who is attacked in another room.
 Bracken radios Oates and says a helicopter will be coming soon and that the dragons should be all killed by that time.
 Oates reveals to Victoria that he was a former biologist and his wife a geologist hired by the oil company to survey the environment; in the field, Oates and his wife are separated and he never sees her again.
 Police believe Oates killed his wife and with no evidence to prove his innocence, Bracken presented Oates with an escape in return for taking care of the Komodo "problem".

-They head off in search of Patrick at his old hang-out, a filtration center.
+They head off in search of Patrick at his old hang-out, a filtration centre.
 Separated, Victoria is attacked by one of the Komodos but is saved by Patrick.
 Patrick runs off again as Victoria is attacked by another Komodo dragon.
 Meanwhile, Oates is attacked by one of the creatures and manages to kill it; however, he is bitten.
 He then saves Victoria from the attacking dragon by shooting it.
 They later find Patrick and Victoria tells him the oil company knew of the Komodos, but covered it up to protect themselves, and that his parents' death was not his fault.
 Immediately afterwards, one of the remaining Komodos attacks.
 Oates lures the dragon into leaking oil/gasoline and attempts to kill it by igniting the oil with one of Denby's cigars.
 The dragon escapes the fire and rushes after Victoria, but she kills it by using a rock to bash part of a broomstick handle into its head that she earlier injured it with.

 The helicopter finally arrives with Bracken.
 Oates turns up at the station alive and steals the helicopter to leave Bracken on the island with the creatures.
 Victoria and Patrick try to make their way back to Martin's boat when another large Komodo dragon tracks them down.
 However, Oates flies overhead in the helicopter and shoots a flare gun into the Komodo dragon's mouth, incinerating it.
 They return to the mainland unharmed.
 While resting on the sidewalk back in town, the sheriff stops to ask them if everything is all right.
 Patrick responds "Never better".